graphnet-team/graphnet/docs/source/datasets/datasets.rst

 .. note::

-    For :code:`SQLiteDatase`, the :code:`selection` argument specifies individual events chosen for the dataset, whereas for :code:`ParquetDataset`, the :code:`selection` argument specifies which batches are used in the dataset.
+    For :code:`SQLiteDataset` and :code:`LMDBDataset`, the :code:`selection` argument specifies individual events chosen for the dataset, whereas for :code:`ParquetDataset`, the :code:`selection` argument specifies which batches are used in the dataset.